tilakjain619/YourFoodie/README.md

 - **User Engagement:** Interactive features such as user reviews and ratings foster a vibrant and engaged community of food enthusiasts.

 **Conclusion:**
-yourFoodie is not just a food delivery app; it's a culinary adventure at your fingertips.
+YourFoodie is not just a food delivery app; it's a culinary adventure at your fingertips.
 With its user-friendly interface, real-time tracking, and a wide array of restaurant choices, yourFoodie is set to become the go-to app for foodies looking for a convenient and delightful dining experience.
 Join us in embracing the future of food delivery with yourFoodie!